Shubhk209/BuckyBook/Resource Readme/005_Repository Pattern/010_Area.md

 # Restructure the Folder in the Solution.

-1. Move the CategoryController file from Controller to Area/Admin/Controller.
+1. Move Controller to Area Controller.
+2. Move View to Area's View Folder for the respective Controller.
+   - Like